 Frank was sold on the sport of skiing and proceeded to sign up most of Kent School to learn to ski with him and his brothers (he was the eldest of seven children), teaching them at Berthoud Pass.
-He chartered a bus for the trips up to Berthoud, which was soon referred to as the “Ski Bus.”
+He chartered a bus for the trips up to Berthoud Pass, which was soon referred to as the “Ski Bus.”
 Students from other schools soon joined the group.

 When WWII came along, Frank was assigned to what was to become the Tenth Mountain Division and taught skiing and rock climbing until sent to Officer’s Candidate School where he went on to Europe to become a company commander with the 42nd Infantry Division.
 He was seriously injured and taken out of action in March of 1945.

-Bulkley & Gordy Wren had teamed up to form Colorado Outings to operate both the WP Ski School and the WP Ski Shop.
-Frank spent his weekdays in Denver organizing the Eskimo Club, drumming up business and operating his Eskimo Ski Shop, an outgrowth of the Club and the first ski shop in the nation to introduce season rentals.
+Bulkley & Gordy Wren teamed up to form Colorado Outings to operate both the WP Ski School and the WP Ski Shop.
+Frank spent his weekdays in Denver organizing the Eskimo Ski Club, drumming up business and operating his Eskimo Ski Shop, an outgrowth of the Club and the first ski shop in the nation to introduce season rentals.

-Gordy left to train for the U.S. Olympic team and Bulkley eventually sold the Winter Park Shop & Ski School in the1969 while continuing to run the Eskimo Ski Club & his four Eskimo Ski Shops in Denver.
+Gordy Wren left to train for the U.S. Olympic team and Bulkley eventually sold the Winter Park Shop & Ski School in the late '60s while continuing to run the Eskimo Ski Club & his four Eskimo Ski Shops in Denver.
 As well as making Winter Park the “home away from home” for many Denverites who grew up and returned with their families, the Eskimo Ski Club brought a reliable source of income to Winter Park during its struggling early years.
 “We would have had a hard time making payroll without that train full of Eskimos on Saturdays“ reports a long-time WP accountant of that era.

 For his success in introducing thousands of children to the sport of skiing, Bulkley was inducted into the Colorado Ski Hall of Fame in 1978, “the first living inductee” he would say with a chuckle.
 Colorado Ski Country also honored him with the President’s Award in 1996 for a lifetime of service and dedication to the ski industry.
 The Eskimo Express lift at Winter Park was named in honor of his Eskimo Ski Club.

-Tom Branch, an Eskimo Club ski instructor and United pilot and trainer as well as long time friend of Bulkley's, worked with Frank as the next Eskimo Club director and was also inducted into the Colorado Ski Hall of Fame.
-As Denver grew and the cross-country buses became more reliable, Bulkley began using the buses to transport the Eskimo Club members directly to the ski area, which we continue to do to this day.
+Tom Branch, an Eskimo Club ski instructor and United pilot and trainer as well as long time friend of Bulkley's, worked with Frank as the next Eskimo Club area director and was also inducted into the Colorado Ski Hall of Fame.
+Don Sawyer (also a United pilot and trainer) took over the position of training Eskimo Club instructors and made the Eskimo Club a certified PSIA/AASI in its own right, no longer under the auspices of the ski area.